Functional Mushrooms for Brain, Stress, and Immune Health: What Holds Up

 Recent studies reveal that Lion's Mane contains two classes of active compounds — hericenones (found in the fruiting body) and erinacines (found in the mycelium) — which cross the blood-brain barrier and stimulate NGF synthesis in the brain.
 NGF is critical for:

-This positions Lion's Mane as a promising natural approach to neurodegenerative disorders such as Alzheimer's and Parkinson's diseases.
-A 2009 double-blind, placebo-controlled trial published in Phytotherapy Research found that adults aged 50–80 with mild cognitive impairment showed significant improvements in cognitive function after 16 weeks of Lion's Mane supplementation (250 mg three times daily).
-Critically, when supplementation stopped, cognitive scores declined — suggesting the benefits were directly attributable to the mushroom.
+This does not mean lion's mane treats Alzheimer's or Parkinson's disease.
+It means there is enough signal to take the compound seriously.
+A 2009 double-blind, placebo-controlled trial published in Phytotherapy Research found that adults aged 50–80 with mild cognitive impairment showed improvements in cognitive scores after 16 weeks of lion's mane supplementation (250 mg three times daily).
+When supplementation stopped, scores declined toward baseline.

 Beyond Cognition: Lion's Mane and Mental Health